wolberine/docs/markdown/reference/dash/api.md

 #### HologramCloud.sendMessage(const uint8_t\* content, uint32_t length, const char\* tag)
 #### HologramCloud.sendMessage(const uint8_t\* content, uint32_t length, const String &tag)

+Sends a message with the given content and attached topics.

 Let `sendMessage()` be the first method signature with no arguments (first signature listed here), while `sendMessage(params)` be all other method signatures that take in arguments.